API Reference

 Unified API (Always Returns BitVector)

-Unlike other types, both acquire! and unsafe_acquire! return BitVector for the Bit type.
-This design ensures users always get SIMD-optimized performance without needing to choose between APIs.
+Both acquire! and acquire_view! return BitVector for the Bit type.
+This design ensures users always get SIMD-optimized performance.

 • acquire!(pool, Bit, n)BitVector (SIMD optimized)